cs107e/cs107e.github.io/labs/lab3/lab.md

 simulation mode.
 This is useful as a way of learning what happens when ARM instructions are executed, and to debug programs.

-Change to the blink directory.
-Assemble and link the program using make.
+Change to the `cs107e.github.io/labs/lab3/code/blink` directory.
+Assemble and link the program using `make`:

     $ make
     arm-none-eabi-as -g blink.s -o blink.o